Managing mobile production-inventory systems influenced by a modulation process: Approximating the Value Function for the Single Location Problem

 \section{Approximating the Value Function for the Single Location Problem}

-Both the JC and the GC approaches make use of the value function of the single location problem.
+Two of the heuristics presented in \autoref{heurist} make use of the value function of the single location problem.
 We remark that when $L=1$, the (local) decision maker assumes there will be no inventory and/or module relocation in the future and does not attempt to coordinate its decisions with either the controller determining the inventory and/or module relocation decisions or the replenishment decision makers at the other locations.
-Foundational results for the $L=1$ problem presented in Appendix \Cref{struc_L1} imply that there exists an optimal replenishment policy that is a base stock policy, the optimal base stock value is non-increasing in capacity, but an optimal base stock policy is myopic only when production capacity is sufficiently large (\Cref{prop5} of \Cref{struc_L1}).
+Foundational results for the $L=1$ problem presented in Appendix \ref{struc_L1} imply that there exists an optimal replenishment policy that is a base stock policy, the optimal base stock value is non-increasing in capacity, but an optimal base stock policy is myopic only when production capacity is sufficiently large (\autoref{prop5} of \autoref{struc_L1}).
 Computational complexity and the likelihood of intractability for the case where demand is not i.i.d., even for the $L = 1$ problem, increases substantially when an optimal policy is not myopic.
 For computational reasons, we now present two approximations of the value function for the single location problem, the static belief function approximation and the piecewise linear approximation based on the convexity of the value function in $s$ and $u$.